 Here we will rely on development conducted during a previous NEUP grant to Dr. Bardet.
 We will photo-dissociate H2O gas molecules with an ArF excimer laser and follow the OH radicals with a tunable dye laser.
 This variant of MTV is commonly called hydroxyl tagging velocimetry or HTV.
 Currently the system operates at 2×10 Hz, but we plan on going to higher repetition rates (time-resolved) by pumping the dye laser with the pulse burst laser.
 We will need to first demonstrate that the µ-MTV pattern presented in section 2.3.1 can also be generated in the gas phase.

-For far we have conducted an analytical study of absorbance of ArF excimer laser (193 nm) in pure water.
-Because this beam will travel in water and water absorbs significantly photons in the UV (see figure 2.6 for the real and imaginary part of the refractive index of water) we estimated how much.
+So far we have conducted an analytical study of absorbance of ArF excimer laser (193 nm) in pure water.
+Because this beam will travel in water and water absorbs significantly photons in the UV (see Figure 2.6 for the real and imaginary part of the refractive index of water) we estimated how much.
 The linear refractive index can be expressed as a complex number, n.
 The real part is the traditional refractive index used in diffraction, n, while the imaginary part is the extinction coefficient, κ:

-n=n+iκ
+n=n+iκ (11)